TIBCOSoftware/snappydata/docs/index.md

 TIBCO ComputeDB™ fuses Apache Spark with an in-memory database to deliver a compute+data engine capable of stream processing, transactions, interactive analytics and prediction in a single cluster.

 !!!
 Note
-	This document assumes that you have familiarity with Apache Spark and its concepts.
+	In this document, it is assumed that you have familiarity with Apache Spark and its concepts.
 If you are new to Spark, refer to the [Spark documentation](https://spark.apache.org/docs/2.1.1/) to learn more about using Spark.</br>
 The current release of TIBCO ComputeDB is fully compatible with Spark 2.1.1

 ## The Challenge with Spark and Remote Data Sources